 After using these 3 tools, you’ve now thoroughly researched what content you should be creating.

-Understand your audience and you can create copy for your landing page or blog that connects with them.
+Understand your audience so you know what to be writing for your landing page, email, social media posts, or blog that connects with them.

-If you’re thinking, I don’t know any metaphors for my niche then here are 57 metaphor examples for you to use in your copywriting.
+If you’re thinking, I don’t know any metaphors for my niche.
+Here’s 57 metaphor examples from Smart Blogger for you to use in your copy.

 Don’t think that you need to be a Search Engine Optimization (SEO) expert for copywriting.
 But to level up your copywriting skills, you do need an understanding of SEO.